 Persons, who are permanently unemployable or permanently incapable for work or women older than 63 years or men older than 65 years, whose family income (defined in the same way as for social assistance) does not exceed the minimum income amount, are eligible for income support.
 Income support is also means tested in the same way as social assistance (social assistance included into family income).
-In case of the ownership of real estate, the rules are stricter, as the entitled recipient is prohibited to alienate and to burden the real estate, owner of which he or she is, to the benefit of the Republic of Slovenia by the decision of the entitlement to the income support.
+In case of the ownership of real estate, the rules were stricter, as the entitled recipient is prohibited to alienate and to burden the real estate, owner of which he or she is, to the benefit of the Republic of Slovenia by the decision of the entitlement to the income support.
+Since February 2017, the same rules as for social assistance apply also for income support considering the ownership of real estate.